We want to make sure everyone can get information about our payments and services.

 Some service centres have assistive listening devices.

-The system has an amplifier, gooseneck microphone, audio loop, fixed easy listener input connector for earbud style headphones, and telephone handset for listening.
+- a fixed easy listener input connector for earbud style headphones, and

 Contact your local service centre to find out what is available.

 You can nominate another person or organisation to deal with us for you.

 Read more about someone to deal with us on your behalf.